 Of course you can take things into your own hands and look for a place on your own.
 There are plenty of websites that will help you, but we also advise to be very careful: Unfortunately there are some fake offers or people trying to scam you, and they often target international students.

 One more channel to use is Facebook.
-There are several groups with thousands of users offering and searching accommodations.
+You can find several groups with thousands of users offering and searching accommodations in Amsterdam, Utrecht, Rotterdam, Groningen, Nijmegen, Tilburg, Leiden, Enschede, Maastricht and more.

 If you need to rent a house or an apartment, you can always try to apply for financial help for your rent from the Dutch government.
 Conditions are to not exceed a certain income limit and to be an EU or EEA citizen.
 If you come from another country, you will need a valid residence permit.